|

 of peer Doulas from the community itself.

-Doula Program is twofold.
-The primary objective is to provide
+The purpose of the Community Doula Program was twofold.
+The primary objective was to provide

 integrated education, hands-on assistance and support during pregnancy,